RomanVanLoo/Straalspecialist/README.md

 # Straalspecialist
-Static Website made for a local Belgian Sandblaster
+Static Website made for a local Belgian Sandblaster (not online anymore)

 Hosting => Github Pages